FOLLY 2014: RESIDENCY & EXHIBITION FOR ARCHITECTS

 AWARD, RESIDENCY, AND EXHIBITION

 Architects and related designers are invited to apply.
 Applicants do not need to be registered architects.
-Architects and designers outside of New York City are eligible to apply but housing and transportation are not provided as part of the award.
+Architects and designers outside of New York City are eligible to apply, but housing and transportation are not provided as part of the award.
 If selected, non-resident architects will have to make their own living and travel arrangements.
-Full-time students are not eligible to apply.
+Full-time matriculated students are not eligible to apply.

-Elissa Goldstone, Socrates Sculpture Park; Gregory Wessner, The Architectural League.
+Elissa Goldstone, Socrates Sculpture Park

-SOCRATES SCULPTURE PARK
+ABOUT SOCRATES SCULPTURE PARK

-Socrates Sculpture Park is an internationally renowned outdoor venue for presenting public art and an artist residency program that also serves as a vital New York City park offering a wide variety of free public programs.
+Socrates Sculpture Park is an internationally renowned outdoor venue for presenting public art and artist residency program that also serves as a vital New York City park offering a wide variety of free public programs.
 Socrates Sculpture Park is the only site in the New York Metropolitan area specifically dedicated to providing artists with opportunities to create and exhibit large-scale sculpture and multi-media installations in a unique outdoor environment that encourages strong interaction between artists, artworks and the public.
-The Park’s existence is based on the belief that reclamation, revitalization and creative expression are essential to the survival, humanity and improvement of our urban environment.
+The Park’s existence is based on the belief that reclamation, revitalization and creative expression are essential to the survival, humanity and improvement of our urban environment. www.socratessculpturepark.org

-THE ARCHITECTURAL LEAGUE OF NEW YORK
+ABOUT THE ARCHITECTURAL LEAGUE

-Special thanks to the City of New York, Mayor Michael R. Bloomberg, Queens Borough President Helen M. Marshall, City Council Speaker Christine C. Quinn, Assemblywoman Catherine Nolan, City Councilmembers Jimmy Van Bramer and Peter F. Vallone Jr., and the Department of Parks & Recreation, Commissioner Veronica White.
+Special thanks to the City of New York, Mayor Michael R. Bloomberg, Queens Borough President Helen M. Marshall, City Council Speaker Christine C. Quinn, Assemblywoman Catherine Nolan, City Councilmembers Jimmy Van Bramer and Peter F. Vallone Jr., and the Department of Parks & Recreation, Commissioner Veronica M. White.